flutter/website/src/_includes/docs/install/reqs/macos/software.md

 {% assign target = include.target %}

-{% capture homebrew %}
-[Homebrew][] to install some other packages.
-Using Homebrew reduces potential issues with chipsets and install permissions.
-{% endcapture %}
 {% assign xcode = '[Xcode][] ' | append: site.appnow.xcode | append: ' to debug and compile native Swift or ObjectiveC code.' %}
 {% assign cocoapods = '[CocoaPods][] ' | append: site.appnow.cocoapods | append: ' to compile enable Flutter plugins in your native apps.' %}
 {% capture android %}